Quality begins with the intent.

-Variable intent represents the elements that allow system builders to explore the economic trade-offs of requirements and design alternatives that could meet the need.
+Variable intent represents the elements that allow the exploration of the economic trade-offs of requirements and design alternatives that could meet the need.
 Once established, these new insights will eventually become fixed requirements.

 At each Program Increment (PI), teams are simultaneously building what we know, while exploring what we don’t yet know.

-Fixed knowledge doesn’t start off at zero, because even at the left end of Figure 3, a lot is known.
-For example, system builders reuse elements from developing systems previously.
+Fixed knowledge doesn’t start off at zero because even at the left end of Figure 3, a lot is known.
+For example, the reuse of elements from previously developed systems.
 Then, through the course of development, more becomes known as fast as Iterations, PIs, and Solution Demos show what the system is capable of.
-In this way, variable intent becomes fixed over time, and a solid understanding of what the system does and needs to do emerges.
+In this way, variable intent becomes fixed over time and a solid understanding of what the system does and needs to do emerges.

 Collaboratively Develop the Solution Intent